 Sitting at the potter’s wheel to create a work of art from a ball of earth has a way of quieting the mind and centering the soul.

-We have 4 wheels for our group classes and multiple tables and counter space for handbuilding.
-Our glaze collection is always growing as we experiment with new exciting cone 5/6 glazes that we make ourselves from raw chemicals.
+We have 2 wheels for partners to come experiment and learn in private sessions with skilled instructor and owner, Amanda Bartel.
+We also have a large work space for wedging clay and learning handbuilding techniques.
+Our glaze collection is always growing as we experiment with new exciting cone 5/6 glazes that we make ourselves from raw chemicals here in the studio.

-We value having a clean, safe space for our visitors and studio members so we work as a collective to keep the space dust-free.
+We value having a clean, safe space for our visitors so we work as a team to keep the space dust-free.
+At this time, we ask that all visitors wear masks regardless of vaccination status.